damianlewis/laravel-vagrant/README.md

 # Vagrant Configuration for Laravel

-Basic Vagrant setup for using with larval on Jose server
+Basic Vagrant setup for using with Laravel